 - Learn about treatment options

-There are many approaches to treating and manging bladder or bowel problems and you can find out more in our resources which cover treatments available and management strategies that you can try for yourself and discuss with your MS team.
-You can also find answers to some of the questions you might have about bladder and bowel problems in the short video discussion .
+There are many approaches to treating and managing bladder or bowel problems and you can find out more in our resources which cover treatments available and management strategies that you can try for yourself and discuss with your MS team.
+You can also find answers to some of the questions you might have in the short bladder and bowel video discussion.